Christos J. Aravanis

 Then, he put together a staff of younger colleagues he had trained in cardiology, also including nursing faculty and local practitioners.
 He was able to augment the meager Seven Countries Study allocations with local staffing, housing, and transportation.
 Aravanis remained a steady colleague in the Seven Countries Study.

-He managed, even during the Greek military junta, to keep the Seven Countries Study operation going – sufficient to follow the 5- and 10-year formal surveys with continuous mortality surveillance up to 25 years.
+He managed, even during the Greek military junta, to keep the Seven Countries Study operation going – sufficient to follow the 5- and 10-year formal surveys with continuous mortality surveillance for up to 25 years.

 Aravanis was President of the Greek Heart Association (1969-1971).